shameekagarwal/shameekagarwal.github.io/_posts/2024-03-02-low-level-design.md

 - e.g. if we use a global radar to track air crafts, we will end up with too many air craft objects for the same air craft at different coordinates
 - "intrinsic state" - independent of the context of object. e.g. top speed of the air craft
 - "extrinsic state" - dependent of the context of object. e.g. coordinates of the air craft
-- so, to prevent creation of too many objects, we store intrinsic state inside the object, while extrinsic state outside it
+- so, to prevent creation of too many objects, we store intrinsic state inside the object, while the extrinsic state gets stored outside it
 - this way, we automatically end up with less objects, since we only need new objects when the intrinsic state changes, and not every time the extrinsic state changes
 - "flyweight" - the object has become light since it only stores intrinsic state now
-- "flyweight factory" - used to create the flyweight objects, because we do not want the client to create them directly
+- "flyweight factory" - creates the flyweight objects, because we do not want the client to create them directly
 - "context" - used to store the extrinsic state

 <details>